 3 Days Before Your Procedure

 You will receive a telephone call from an endoscopy nurse.
-He or she will review the instructions in this guide with you and ask you questions about your medical history.
+They will review the instructions in this resource with you and ask you questions about your medical history.
 The nurse will also review your medications and tell you which ones to take the morning of your procedure.Back to top

 The Day Before Your Procedure

 A clerk from the Admitting Office will call you after 2:00 pm the day before your procedure.
-He or she will tell you what time you should arrive at the hospital for your procedure.
+They will tell you what time you should arrive at the hospital for your procedure.
 If your procedure is scheduled on a Monday, you will be called on the Friday before.
 If you do not receive a call by 7:00 pm, please call 212-639-5014.

 If you need to cancel your procedure for any reason please call the doctor who scheduled it for you.